OthmanSefraoui/Data_story/docs/index.md

 First, let us look at the global emisions for our five goods.
 As usual, we need to adjust for a growing population, so we plot the "raw" data as well as the "per capita" data, normalized by the (human) population.
 Mind the axis: there is no baseline so that you are able to compare the emissions between products, and the vertical axis *doesn't start at 0*.
 We vizualize variations, but be careful about the starting point.
 {: .text-justify}

+> This is necessary, because all product do not produce emition at the same scale.
+For instance, compare chicken (meat) at a scale of around 5 kilograms CO2eq per inhabitant, whereas cattle (meat) is at 280 kilograms CO2eq per inhabitant

 {% include display_globem.html %}

 If you look at the raw emission for cattle, between 1986 and about 2000, there is a huge drop in emissions.
 This is expected, because it corresponds to the mad cow disease epidemic.
 Other emissions have seen a somewhat steady rise.